behnamhamidi1991/fullstack-blog/README.md

 `First study the code you've written.`

-- then start from video 89
+- then start from video 90
-  Start [60 minutes]